-What motivates a sales team?
+What motivates salespeople?

 Most people are usually motivated by the two strongest human emotions - fear and desire.
-So whether it's fear of failure or a desire to achieve, you have to understand what drives the individual."
+So whether it's fear of failure or a desire to achieve, you have to understand what drives the individual.

 How do I reward sales staff?

-IC: "Pay incentives are an important driver, usually in the form of commission and bonuses.
+Pay incentives are an important driver, usually in the form of commission and bonuses.
 However, support and recognition is also vital.
 Be specific in your praise if you want to encourage staff to reach particular goals.
 Public pats on the back can be good for morale.
 Consider recognising your top sellers with an online leaderboard using a tool like rise.global.

-Is money a big motivator?
+Is money a big motivator for salespeople?

-IC: "Being motivated by money is no bad thing.
-When you get someone that says 'I am going to bust my chops’ to make these sales and get the commission, that's a good thing.
-You need sales people that are hungry and eager and who can perform in high-pressure situations.
+Being motivated by money is no bad thing.
+When someone says 'I am going to bust my chops to make these sales and get the commission', that's a good thing.
+You need salespeople that are hungry and eager, and who can perform in high-pressure situations.

 What can I do to get the most out of my sales team?

-IC: "There are five key things that are recommended to create a positive environment for selling:
+There are five key factors in creating a positive environment for selling:

 - Provide clarity of direction.
 Make sure everyone knows where they are heading and are aligned.

-- Know your key threats and have contingencies in place if things aren't working.
+- Know your key threats, and have contingencies in place if things aren't working.

-- Know what motivates individuals in order to get the most out of them."
+- Know what motivates individuals, in order to get the most out of them.

-What are potential demotivators?
+What are potential demotivators for a sales team?

-IC: "If you don't do the five things above, you risk demotivating staff.
-But there are other ways to demotivate your salespeople such as constantly challenging staff and not praising good behaviour.
-Only ruling through fear is the wrong way to manage a sales team.
+If you don't do the five things above, you risk demotivating staff.
+But there are other ways to demotivate your salespeople, such as constantly challenging their decisions and not praising good behaviour.
+Ruling through fear is the wrong way to manage a sales team.

-How do I set goals and targets?
+How do I set sales goals and targets?

-IC: "Setting targets has to be done in consultation with the sales staff themselves.
-They should be easy to understand and achievable.
+Setting targets has to be done in consultation with the sales staff themselves.
+They should be easy to understand, and achievable.
 You have to get staff involved and work out what is reasonable.
-If you set ambitious targets you should acknowledge that they are a stretch."
+If you set ambitious targets, you should acknowledge that they are a stretch.

-IC: "You can tell a group of people something and they all come away with different messages.
+You can tell a group of people something, and they'll all come away with different messages.
 But the definition of communication is what the other person understands.
 So managers must check that staff have received the right information.